teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-kubectl-helm.md

 	$ brew info kubernetes-cli
 	$ brew switch kubernetes-cli 1.12.0 # example downgrade to version 1.12.0
 	```
-- Downgrade kubeclt with `homebrew`: See the details at https://www.benpickles.com/articles/72-downgrading-kubectl-with-homebrew to downgrade with `homebrew`.
+- Downgrade kubectl with `homebrew`: See the details at https://www.benpickles.com/articles/72-downgrading-kubectl-with-homebrew to downgrade with `homebrew`.

-- Install a kubeclt specific version with `curl`:
+- Install a kubectl specific version with `curl`:

 	For example, to download version v1.12.0 on macOS, type: